The motor accidents guidelines will be an important resource for you in helping a claimant.

 Online is the easiest way for injured people to lodge a CTP claim for personal injury benefits.
+To receive back pay from the date of the crash, the insurer needs to receive the claim within 28 days.
+You can still submit a claim up to three months after the crash, but it’s best to submit a claim as soon as possible.
 Find out more about the online claim submission on the personal injury benefits page.

 If you're a lawyer we expect you to support fair and timely resolution of claims and promote the recovery of claimants by reducing unnecessary delays and disputes.
 You need to be aware of your responsibilities regarding: